We glossed over an important detail when we were discussing variables. After we have put a constraint on a value of the variable

 However, as we covered before, Elm style conventions dictate that constant names are written in Camel Case.
 When there is an underscore in between words, that is called Snake Case.

-Similarly to numbers, we might feel the temptation to add an underscore to the end to create a constant that represents a similar concept we have dealt with before.
+Just like numbers, we may feel the temptation to add an underscore to the end to create a constant that represents a similar concept we have dealt with before.

 I encourage you to replace an underscore with a meaningful word to describe the subtle difference.